TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

 Rename Macro   --> Source -> Destination (both on same storage) or enter names with = inbetween: Oldname=Newname Remove Macro   --> Source or enter name - if "k00" entered K1-K24 BSD 3-byte macro-defines cleared (no files)
 Send Macro     --> Source
-Copy Macro     --> Source -> Destination
+Copy Macro     --> Source -> Destination or use Name1=Name2 to copy to/from any combination of SDCard/Flash
 Timer Macro    --> Source
 List Macro     --> Source or enter name
-Save Macro     --> Source used to save
+Save Macro     --> Source used to save single entry in MST (*sm,s,t* saves all 24) after loading with *fs,t,m*

 Note 2: To choose between Macro A = 1 to 99 does not require 99 key-presses - just hold the [Num] key down for key-repeat It cycles through 1-99 in about 5 seconds.